Steroid-induced skin atrophy: Pulse therapy

-In general, use a potent preparation short term and weaker preparation for maintenance between flare-ups.
-While there is no proven best benefit-to-risk ratio, if prolonged use of a topical steroid on a skin surface is required, a pulse therapy should be undertaken.
+While there is no proven best benefit-to-risk ratio, if prolonged use of a topical steroid is required, pulse therapy can be used as a mechanism to prevent side effects.
 Pulse therapy refers to the application of a corticosteroid for 2 or 3 consecutive days each week or two.
 This is useful for maintaining control of chronic diseases.
 Generally a milder topical steroid or non-steroid treatment is used on the in-between days.